tathagata-raha/ITSS_Assignment1/README.md

-# ITSS_Bash_Assignment
+# ITSS_Assignment1

-These are my submissions for the first assignment of the ITSS Course which incolved coding in Bash.
+These are my submissions for the first assignment of the ITSS Course which involved coding in Bash.
 The questions can be found in questions.pdf.